harness/developer-hub/docs/platform/delegates/manage-delegates/customize-delegate-logging.md

 ---
-title: Create custom delegate logs
+title: Customize delegate logging
-description: This topic describes how to create custom delegate logs.
+description: This topic describes how to customize delegate logging.
 sidebar_position: 8
 ---

 The delegate automatically creates a new log daily, named `delegate.log`.
 You can customize delegate logging if the default setup doesn't fit your needs.
 For example, you can customize the layout, verbosity, and destination of the messages.

-For more information on default delegate logs, go to [Delegate logs](/docs/platform/delegates/delegate-concepts/delegate-overview#delegate-logs).

 To create customized delegate logging for Kubernetes and Docker delegates, you can provide a custom `logback.xml` file to the delegate.
 You can accomplish this by mounting the file inside the delegate container or building it in your custom container.
 Then, update the delegate `JAVA_OPTS` with the logback option for the custom path to the configuration.
 This will enable you to customize the logging behavior of the delegate according to your specific needs.

+For more information on default delegate logs, go to [Delegate logs](/docs/platform/delegates/delegate-concepts/delegate-overview#delegate-logs).

 :::info
 You can configure Kubernetes and Docker delegates in various ways.
 Below is an example Kubernetes delegate configuration.